 Requirements for Junior Year/Semester Abroad: The Italian language proficiency requirements for participation in study abroad in Italy can be completed with any combination of courses at the Middlebury campus (summer or academic year) that culminates with the successful completion of ITAL 0252 during the academic year or ITAL 3253 at the Summer School.
 Students must also have an overall academic average of at least B-, an average of B in Italian (or additional course work), and be enrolled in an Italian course the semester before departure.
 Because of the demanding and intensive nature of our programs in Middlebury, and because of the difficulty of finding equivalent programs in the United States or in Italy, we do not accept alternative programs for the fulfillment of study abroad requirements.

 C.V.
 Starr-Middlebury School in Italy-Florence: Students may study for a semester or for a full year in Italy.
 Fall and spring term students enroll for language, literature, and civilization courses in September and January.
 For examples of recent courses, please refer to the course database: http://www.middlebury.edu/international/sa/cid.
-Students studying in Florence are also expected to enroll in at least one elective course at the Universit degli Studi di Firenze.
+Students studying in Florence are also expected to enroll in at least two elective courses at the Università degli Studi di Firenze.
 Subject areas generally offered there include archeology, philology, Italian literature, linguistics, international relations, political science, comparative politics, sociology, history, art history, and history of economics.

 C.V.
 Starr-Middlebury School in Italy-Ferrara/Rome: Students who apply to the programs at the University of Ferrara or the University of Rome must contact the department chair to discuss their plans.
-Important: All students studying at the University of Ferrara or the University of Rome must take a literature course each semester, in consultation with the department chair, preferably including a survey or monographic course on medieval or Renaissance Italian literature.
+Important: All students studying at the University of Ferrara or the University of Rome must take a literature course, in consultation with the department chair.
 Subject areas often offered include Italian literature, comparative literature, history, linguistics, philosophy, geography, art history, architecture, theater history, sociology, and international economics as well as other disciplines.